 Speed listening may not appeal to some any more than speed reading does, yet speed listening is much easier to apply.
 You just need to focus more on what's said.
 In fact, speeding up speech can make a subject more interesting.
 We can easily listen to speech at 250 words a minute, but public speech is often quite slow, about 150 words a minute.
 Listening speeds up to 500 words a minute are possible, but audio quality, accents and clarity of speech (enunciation) make a difference as does the quality of processing.

-If you lack sources, over 200 URL's for podcast feeds are listed below.
+If you lack sources, over 230 URL's for podcast feeds are listed below.
 To start with try listening to episode 22 of This Week in Parasitism, a topic with increasing importance as the climate warms.
 The Naked Scientists based in Britain offers a nice weekly collection of news with a British slant.
 The Australian Broadcasting Network offers podcasts about intriguing technology being developed there.
 The Canadian Broadcasting Corp and the BBC also offer podcasts which include new developments in many important areas.
 Futures in Biotech is discontinued, but still offers terrific interviews of use to students and educators.
 Netcasts from Mike Tech Show deals mostly with maintenance and troubleshooting computers and their systems.
 The Med School Hq produces podcasts about and for those interested in medical careers.
 Econtalk deals with economics and will change your belief that it's dry and boring with outstanding interviews about developments and history.
 Two other sources with outstanding products are Sound Investing and RadioLab.
 And, they are all free!
 Here's a link to an Opml file that contains them all and can be imported into aggregators such as Juice.
-Or here's a free list of descriptions and links for almost 5000 podcasts, and here's a link where they can all be downloaded as a 30GB file.
+Or here's a free list of descriptions and links for over 7000 podcasts, and here's a link where they can all be downloaded for a total of 45GB.

 Resource rss links: